Every Child in Focus—National Foster Care Month

-In March, National PTA’s Every Child in Focus campaign centers on the Foster Child.
+In March, National PTA’s Every Child in Focus campaign centers on National Foster Care Month.
 Using the PTA National Standard for Family-School Partnerships, we will explore ways PTAs can welcome and support the families of foster children in the school community.

 We have created information and resources on the unique challenges foster children face and ways PTAs can better support foster families in achieving student success.
 National PTA thanks LifeLock for their generous corporate contribution to support the foster care component of Every Child in Focus.